Ruobing2023/mumu-to-ZZZ/README.md

 4.use cut1.C to do optimization.

-5.Finally, use cutcounting2.C to calculate significance.(Now only use s=S/sqrt(B), s is significance, S is the number of signal, and B is the number of background.).
+5.Finally, use cutcounting2.C to calculate significance.(Now only use s=S/sqrt(B), s is significance, S is the number of signal, and B is the number of backgrounds.).